mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela text.md

 d.
 With logic.
 How the heck does Lifi think she stole the mural?
 She doesn't own a construction service.
 And she doesn't even know what the mural was supposed to depict.

+> [!NOTE] Title
+> I love how you created the imagery of her arms rippling with disappointment.
+It makes my mind feel the picture.
+Good job Liz

+# A mixture between a and d!